jsingh41/world_travel/README.md

 # Juhi's travel logs

-Check out the places I have been to in this simple visualization
+Check out the places I have been to in this simple visualization.

 # License